jowolf/Django-QuickPages/README.rst

 - Dynamic template support
 - Possible MarkDown / ReStructuredText / etc support
 - Dynamic Site support (currently requires passing in the url declaration)
+- Generic Meta-tag support (any meta tag, not just keywords & description

 Send me a note or post a comment - this will influence what gets done first :)